IIbitoye/NLP_RAG/README.md

 ## 5. Configure Environment Variables

 # The system requires an OpenAI API key to run!
-#(AI Mod dev TA's can run the file completely using my submitted zipped folder)
+# (Note: AI Mod dev TA's can run the research portal completely using my submitted zipped folder)

 Create a file named .env in the root directory